MartB/RETC/README.md

 - Before you start any games run `retc-rpc-server[-64].exe` and leave the console window open.

 # Supported features:
-Only the following types of effects are supported as of now:
+Only the following types of effects are supported in the Corsair output SDK as of now:
 ```
 Keyboards:
     CHROMA_NONE, CHROMA_STATIC, CHROMA_CUSTOM, CHROMA_CUSTOM_KEY